Stock market today: Wall Street cruises toward the close of its best week in a year

-NEW YORK (AP) — U.S. stocks are coasting to the close of their best week in a year with some modest moves on Friday.
+NEW YORK (AP) — U.S. stocks are cruising to the close of their best week in a year on Friday.

-The S&P 500 was 0.3% higher in morning trading and on track for its biggest weekly gain since early November 2023.
-The Dow Jones Industrial Average was up 190 points, or 0.4%, as of 10:20 a.m.
-Eastern time, and the Nasdaq composite was virtually unchanged.
+The S&P 500 was 0.5% higher in late trading, on track for its biggest weekly gain since early November 2023 and its first-ever finish above the 6,000 level.
+The Dow Jones Industrial Average was up 334 points, or 0.8%, with nearly an hour remaining in trading, and the Nasdaq composite was 0.1% higher.

 The relatively quiet trading follows big gains and more records for indexes earlier in the week after Donald Trump won the presidential election and the Federal Reserve cut interest rates again to make things easier for the economy.